Home / Compare Electricity &… / How to reduce your gas b…

 Gas ovens can reach cooking temperature quickly, so preheating your oven isn’t always necessary.

 It can be difficult to save on gas in winter when it’s cold.
-But if a chill sets in, don’t just pump up the heating, and in doing so, pump up your heating bill.
+But if a chill sets in, don’t go straight to pumping up the heating, and in doing so, your heating bill.
 Instead, try putting on socks and a jumper and add an extra blanket to your bed at night.
 You’ll still feel cosy, and you won’t be spending extra dollars on your gas bill.

 If you do need to turn the heating on, consider some energy-efficient heating options.
-Generally, gas is cheaper than electricity and can be used to power gas heaters, underfloor heating, furnaces and more.
-If possible, focus heating the living areas of your home rather than trying to maintain the same temperature across the whole house; this will decrease the amount of energy needed to keep you comfortable.
+Generally, gas is cheaper than electricity and can be used to power gas appliances such as gas heaters, underfloor heating, furnaces and more.
+If possible, focus the heating in the living areas of your home rather than trying to maintain the same temperature across the whole house; this will decrease the amount of energy needed to keep you comfortable.

 If you’re looking for how to reduce your gas bill further and you have a gas hot water system, try having a shower instead of a bath.
 It could save you on both water and heating, since showers generally use less water and, in turn, less heating.
 Taking shorter showers can also help with your utility bills.
 Try installing a low-flow showerhead and fix any leaking taps to help you save even more water and heating.

-Be more conscientious of energy use by switching to washing laundry with cold water when possible.
-Even changing just from hot to warm water can use up to 50% less energy with each washing load.4 Try lowering the temperature settings on your dishwasher and washing machines as well, so heating the appliances consumes less gas.
+Be more conscientious of energy use by switching to washing laundry with cold water when possible and only washing a full load.
+Just switching to the cold wash function could cut the energy usage of your washing machine by 80%.2 Try lowering the temperature settings on your dishwasher and washing machines as well, so heating the water consumes less gas.

 An easy gas-saving tip to help have a reduced gas bill is to turn the gas hot water system off when you’re going away from home for a while.
 Some gas meters may even come with a ‘holiday mode’ function, which lowers the temperature of your water while that setting is on.
 This way, your gas isn’t wasted by heating water that goes unused.